7 Family-friendly OT Assessments for Early Intervention

 Copy of Growing Little Brains Pinterest Images (12).png

-Since having adopted a parent coaching model of service delivery several years ago, I’m continuously striving to improve my ability to serve families and children.
+Since having adopted a parent coaching model of service delivery more than 10 years ago, I’m continuously striving to accomplish this for families and also for the therapists I mentor.

 Some families have concerns about their child beforehand and some may have been recommended to Early Intervention by their medical teams.